sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel7/README.md

 #### Azure Platform

-- If the parameter criteria are not fulfilled (like the Admin Password criteria) or if any parameter that is mandatory is not filled in the parameters section then the deployment will not start.
+- If the parameter criteria are not fulfilled (ex.- the Admin Password criteria) or if any mandatory parameters are not provided in the parameters section then the deployment will not start.
+Also the Terms & Conditions mentioned must be accepted before clicking on Purchase.

-- Once the deployment starts you will be able to see the resources getting deployed on the deployment page and if any resource deployment fails you can see which of the resources failed and check the deployment failure message for more details.
+- Once the deployment starts the resources being deployed will be visible on the deployment page and in the case of any deployment failure a more detailed failure message is available.

 - If your deployment fails at the **VM Custom Script Extension** resource, please refer to the next section for further troubleshooting.